Bergmann Mars

-Like the Bergmann MG 15nA machine gun, the Mars used a vertically-moving piece block of steel to lock the breech.
-It was chambered for a proprietary high-pressure cartridge, the 9mm Bergmann, which was almost identical in size and power to the 9×23mm Steyr.
-The Mars used a six-round detachable box magazine mounted in front of the trigger.

 History

+Theodor Bergmann after designing several blowback pistols for the commercial market, decided to combine his locked breech design for machine guns with the Model 1897 pistol to create a pistol marketed towards military customers as the Model 1903 Mars pistol chambered for the 9×23mm Bergmann cartridge, which was more powerful than the 9×19mm Parabellum loads used at the time.

 In 1905, the Spanish Army tested the Mars and finding it a satisfactory design, decided to adopt it.
-Unfortunately for Bergmann, only a few pistols were delivered before his subcontractor, the V. C. Schilling factory at Suhl was bought off by the Krieghoff company shortly after the Spanish contract was signed.
-With Krieghoff cancelling the subcontract with Bergmann, the latter decided to sell the patents and the contract to the Anciens Etablissements Pieper in Herstal, and retire from the pistol business.
+But only a few pistols were delivered before Bergmann's subcontractor, the V. C. Schilling factory at Suhl was bought off by the Krieghoff company shortly after the Spanish contract was signed.
+With Krieghoff cancelling the subcontract with Bergmann, the latter decided to sell the patents and contract to the Anciens Etablissements Pieper in Herstal, and retire from the pistol business.

 The Spanish ordered a total of 3,000 pistols, but only a handful of pistols were delivered by 1908.
 They were designated as the Pistola Bergmann de 9mm Modelo 1905.
 In 1908, the Spanish Army requested Pieper to make some modifications, including an improved safety mechanism.
 The new pistol was accepted by the Spanish Army as the Pistola Bergmann de 9mm Modelo 1908.
-The pistol was declared obsolete and withdrawn from service shortly after the end of World War I, but the cartridge, known as the 9mm Largo by the Spanish remained the standard pistol cartridge well into the late 1970s.
+It was declared obsolete and withdrawn from service shortly after the end of World War I, but its cartridge—known as the 9mm Largo by the Spanish—remained the standard pistol cartridge well into the late 1970s.

 Other modifications, largely made to tailor the Bergmann design into Pieper's manufacturing methods included: slightly increase the length of the barrel, the grips made thicker, the barrel rifling changed from four grooves to six, and the barrel and barrel extension made into a single piece.
 These modified pistols were marketed as the Bergmann-Bayard, "Bayard" being the trade name used by Pieper.
 Production ceased in 1914 and was never resumed.